GradleUp/static-analysis-plugin/docs/tools/detekt.md

 detekt {
     toolVersion = "[version]" // custom toolVersion defined.
-By default, it is the Gradle plugin version input = files("src/main/kotlin") // Optional: files representing project's Kotlin sources filters = ".*/resources/.*,.*/build/.*" // A comma-separated list of regex exclusions baseline = file("my-detekt-baseline.xml") // Optional: Just if you want to create a baseline file.
+By default, it is the Gradle plugin version input = files("src/main/kotlin") // Optional: files representing project's Kotlin sources baseline = file("my-detekt-baseline.xml") // Optional: Just if you want to create a baseline file.
 }
 ```